Ultimate Jersey City Real Estate Investing Guide for 2026

 Economy

-Salaries in Jersey City average , compared to across the state, and nationwide.
+Salaries in Jersey City average , next to across the state, and nationwide.

-The economic portrait of Jersey City incorporates an overall poverty rate of .
-The state’s statistics reveal a total rate of poverty of , and a comparable review of national stats puts the nation’s rate at .
+Overall, the poverty rate in Jersey City is .
+The state's numbers disclose a total poverty rate of , and a comparable study of nationwide figures reports the US rate at .

 Economy Quick Stats